 Republicans aren't even denying the political games behind their opposition.
 Senate Minority Leader Mitch McConnell is on the record stating he doesn't want D.C. (or Puerto Rico) to ever reach statehood simply because he doesn't want more Democrats in Congress.
 It's classic GOP voter suppression to silence voters of color.

 Statehood for D.C. would give Congressional voice to hundreds of thousands of BIPOCs who deserve it every bit as much as any other American.
 The time to enfranchise the people of D.C. is NOW.

-Add your name to tell Congress that granting statehood for Washington, D.C. is a major civil rights issue – pass H.R.51 / S.51!
+Add your name to tell the Senate that granting statehood for Washington, D.C. is a major civil rights issue – pass S.51!